 For PhD students in the Department of Operations Management, attending PhD courses and doctoral seminars offered by external institutions within the respective fields of research is typically important.
 This includes the doctoral seminars offered by EIASM as part of the EDEN program.
 In addition, the doctoral consortia, held as part of key conferences within the research fields of the department, are important for the Department's PhD students, both as a means of feedback on their own research as well as to introduce them to relevant research environments.
-Relevant conferences included, for example, the annual conferences organised by the European Accounting Associations (EAA), the European Operations Management Association (EurOMA) as well as the Innovation and Product Development Management Conferences, for instance, by organizing doctoral seminars, chairing sessions and being part of the scientific committee.
+Relevant conferences included, for example, the annual conferences organised by the European Accounting Associations (EAA), the European Operations Management Association (EurOMA) as well as the Innovation and Product Development Management Conference (IPDMC).
+Several senior faculty members at the department are actively contributing to these conferences, for instance, by organizing doctoral seminars, chairing sessions and being part of the scientific committee.